Construction · Tree Trimming & Arborists

 In California, the WCIRB governs these classifications.
 Other states run their own systems.
 But the pattern holds: tree work rates high everywhere.
 An outfit that also runs ground-based landscape maintenance ends up with wages split across two rate buckets with very different costs per payroll dollar.
 That split draws close audit attention — any wages drifting into the lower bucket will be tested.

 A wood chipper with feed rollers and chainsaws running at height — no other trade puts those two on the same crew at once.
 Feed-roller entanglement and chainsaw injuries are among the most severe losses in the class.
-That combination is exactly what an underwriter pictures when a tree-care submission arrives.
+Equipment per crew, operator experience, and documented safety practices can all affect the options and price.

-The drop zone is where property-damage severity lives.
-A misjudged cut, a failed rigging point, or a shift in the wood sends a heavy limb through a roof or onto a vehicle.
-Neighboring property is at risk on every residential lot.
-Where the margin is small and the surrounding property is high value, the stakes are real.
-GL covers third-party property damage from the work.
+The drop zone is where the largest property-damage claims can begin.
+A misjudged cut, a failed rigging point, or a shift in the wood can send a heavy limb through a roof or onto a vehicle.
+GL can cover third-party property damage from the work, subject to the policy.
+Limits, deductibles, and site-management practices deserve close attention because tree damage is rarely contained to a small area.

-Energized lines near the work zone bring an exposure that most trades never face.
-Street-side removals and pruning put crews close to conductors.
-Contact carries both an electrocution injury risk and a utility-damage and service-interruption exposure.
+Energized lines near the work zone create a responsibility most trades never face.
+Street-side removals and pruning put crews close to conductors, raising the chance of both worker injury and utility damage.
 Line-clearance and utility vegetation-management work is a distinct category with its own training, qualification, and clearance-distance requirements.

 Storm response changes the operation.
-After a windstorm or ice event, demand spikes.
-Crews work long hours at unfamiliar sites, take on out-of-area jobs, add temporary workers, and handle hazardous, partially failed trees under pressure.
-That surge reshapes the risk picture: fatigue, compromised trees, and payroll running above the WC estimate.
-Carriers ask whether emergency work is regular or occasional.
+After a windstorm or ice event, crews may work long hours at unfamiliar sites, add temporary workers, and handle partially failed trees under pressure.
+That surge brings fatigue, compromised trees, and payroll that may run above the workers-comp estimate.

 Chippers, stump grinders, bucket trucks, aerial lifts, chainsaws, climbing and rigging systems, and log trailers — nearly all of it leaves the yard every day.
 Standard commercial property coverage is anchored to the address on the declarations page.
 That anchor stops at the gate.
 Saw theft from a truck and chipper damage in the field are losses the trade sees regularly.